 There are many types of alimony — oftentimes, only one type of alimony will work in a divorce case due to the limits and restrictions of each.
-Learn more about modifiable alimony and non-modifiable alimony, and contact a divorce lawyer at the Law Office of Silverman, Mack & Associates to consult about your specific case.
+Learn more about modifiable alimony and non-modifiable alimony, and contact a divorce lawyer at Silverman and Mack, LLC to consult about your specific case.

 Whether a form of modifiable alimony is appropriate for your situation or if non-modifiable alimony better fits your case, our alimony attorneys can help you choose the best option.
 We approach each client’s case individually and work for the most appropriate form each time.
 Call us today for a free consultation about your alimony options.